Updated: Jun 16, 2021

 In elementary school, Jody and his friends were the “big kids on campus” and were hoarding the teeter-totters one fall afternoon as I played tag at recess with my friends.
 Somewhere in the rowdiness, I was shoved by a boy in my class and to my horror slid right through the mud and face-planted into the large wooden logs that framed our schoolyard.
 My lips were busted, and my front teeth were all but knocked out (they fell out a week later).
 I may have cried but I don’t remember.
 What I do recall is Jody on top of the kid who pushed me, giving him a 1980s playground beat-down.
 Though I don’t condone violence of this nature, the image of my big brother as a protector always held fast.

 A couple of years ago he called me, excited to the point of giddiness.
-For someone as stoic as he was it was abnormal to hear him this enthusiastic.
-He declared that he was going to write a book and had decided his pen name would be Jody Foot.
-He laughed, his loud and grinding laugh, though his book didn’t materialize the pen name stuck, at least between us.
+For someone as stoic as Jody was, it was abnormal to hear him so enthusiastic.
+He declared that he was going to write a book and laughed, his loud and grinding laugh, though his ambitions didn’t materialize the pen name stuck, at least between us.

 Ode to Mr. Jody Foot